demisto/content/Packs/Core/Playbooks/playbook-Command-Line_Analysis_README.md

-This playbook takes the command-line from the alert and perform the following action:
+This playbook takes the command-line from the alert and performs the following actions:
-- Checks and decode base64
+- Checks and decodes base64
-- Extracts and enrich indicators from the command line
+- Extracts and enriches indicators from the command line
 - Checks specific arguments for malicious usage
-At the end, the playbook will set a possible verdict for the command-line based on the finding.
+At the end of the playbook, it sets a possible verdict for the command line based on the finding.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.